 How to make sure ATP Safe Links protection is in place

-One good way to see how ATP Safe Links protection is working for your organization is by viewing reports for Advanced Threat Protection.
-Additionally, as a global administrator or security administrator, be sure to review your ATP Safe Links policies.
+As a global administrator or security administrator, be sure to review your ATP Safe Links policies regularly.
 ATP Safe Links policies determine whether protection applies to hyperlinks in email messages only, or to URLs in Office documents as well.

 The following table describes some example scenarios where ATP Safe Links protection might or might not be in place.
 (In all of these cases, we assume the organization has Office 365 Enterprise E5.)